Blue Card Change of Employer

 3. Legal steps in case of suspension of the job change

-4. Revocation and limitation: When the residence permit is in danger
+4. Revocation and limitation: When the residence permit is at risk

 5. FAQ Change of employer Blue Card